drmathias/developmomentum/src/input/blog/building_a_web_farm_with_docker_and_raspberry_pi.md

 I'm going to go through the setup with the following supplies, totaling around £210, though with only 2 Pi boards it could be as cheap as £150:

-* 3x Raspberry Pi 4B, 1GB RAM
+- 3x Raspberry Pi 4B, 1GB RAM
-* 3x 16GB Micro SD
+- 3x 16GB Micro SD
-* 3x PoE HAT
+- 3x PoE HAT
-* 5-port PoE ethernet switch
+- 5-port PoE ethernet switch
-* Ethernet cables
+- Ethernet cables
-* 2.5mm standoffs
+- 2.5mm standoffs

 First off we need to flash the operating system on to each SD card.
 We're going to use Raspbian Lite which you can find on the official Raspberry Pi [website](https://downloads.raspberrypi.org/raspbian_lite/images/).
 Flashing the disk is very simple using [Etcher](https://www.balena.io/etcher/).
 Insert your SD card into a PC, run Etcher, select your downloaded OS image and select the drive on which your SD card is mounted.
 When you select flash the process shouldn't take more than a minute to complete.

 Once your card is flashed, create a new file on the root of the drive on which your card is mounted and name it SSH.
 Creating this file will allow you to connect to the device via SSH protocol, which will let you remotely access your Pi.

+<?# highlight powershell ?>

 ```powershell
 New-Item $drive/SSH -type file
 ```

+<?#/ highlight ?>

 The next step is to set up the hardware, which involves attaching the PoE HATs to the boards, inserting the cards into the micro SD slots, connecting the PoE HATs to the ethernet switch and connecting the ethernet switch to your router.
 I like to use spacers to secure the boards to one another, but you can get a specialised case kit if you want, although I'm not sure whether you'd be able to use them with PoE HATs.

 ## Preparing the Pi